Kurozora/kurozora-web/resources/docs/privacy_policy.md

 <div></div>

 * When you create a Kurozora ID, connect to our services, contact us including by social media or participate in an online survey, we may collect a variety of information, including your name, phone number, email address, contact preferences, device identifiers, IP address, location information, and profile information where the contact is via social media.
-* When you share your content with family and friends using Kurozora services, send gift certificates, or invite others to participate in Kurozora services or forums, Kurozora may collect the information you provide about those people such as name, email address, and phone number.
+* When you share your content with family and friends using Kurozora services, send gift certificates, or invite others to participate in Kurozora services or feeds, Kurozora may collect the information you provide about those people such as name, email address, and phone number.
 Kurozora will use such information to fulfil your requests, provide the relevant service, or for anti-fraud purposes.
 <div></div>

 ### How we use your personal information